 This period also saw the gradual rise of the leader in Congress’s national leadership, when he was appointed the 2018 Assembly elections in-charge of Karnataka, a state that the party went on to win from.
 In 2019, he became AICC General Secretary (Organisation).

 Venugopal came back to Kerala in the 2024 Lok Sabha polls, winning from Alappuzha by a margin of over 60,000 votes.
-After this, the leader has been involving himself more in Kerala’s organisational matters and decisions, and has been active here, resulting in the perception that he is vying for the chief minister’s post.
+After this, he has been involving himself more in Kerala’s organisational matters and decisions, and has been active here, resulting in the perception that he is vying for the chief minister’s post.

 The leader has also been active in election strategy and campaign in 2026, travelling across multiple constituencies in the state.
 Soon after the polls, a section of Congress leaders and KPCC functionaries came out openly and extended support to the leader, saying that his leadership was necessary for the state.